Akbeherab/AI-Powered-Anomaly-Based-Intrusion-Detection-System-IDS-/README.md

 ## 📖 Project Summary

 This AI-Powered IDS is a **cost-effective, real-time network defense tool** intended for homes, schools, and small organizations.
-It monitors system usage, processes incoming network data, detects threats using trained ML models, auto-blocks malicious IPs via `iptables`, and displays everything on a clean Flask dashboard.
+It monitors incoming network data traffic, detects threats using trained ML models, auto-blocks malicious IPs via `iptables`, and displays everything on a clean Flask dashboard.

 The system is **plugged in between the router and switch** for seamless traffic analysis, designed to work even in offline environments (ideal for remote and rural deployments).